 For years, we’ve heard rumors about a G-Class-inspired Mercedes-Benz crossover positioned between the GLA and the GLC.
-It finally materialized at the 2019 Shanghai Auto Show, where the German firm introduced a close-to-production concept named GLB, and the production-bound version made its debut during an event held on June 10 in scenic Utah.
+It finally materialized at the 2019 Shanghai Auto Show, where the German firm introduced a thinly veiled concept named GLB, and the production-bound version made its debut during an event held on June 10 in scenic Utah.
 It’s scheduled to land on American roads by the end of 2019.

 If you’re experiencing déjà vu, it’s most likely because the GLB looks almost exactly like the concept that previewed it.
-It’s an inch shorter than the GLC, almost exactly the same width, but nearly 11 inches taller.
+It’s an inch shorter than the GLC, two inches narrower, and less than an inch taller.
 It wears a boxier design characterized by a more upright front end with rectangular headlights and an angular grille.
-Its roof line has less of a slope than the GLC’s, a styling cue which clears up a generous amount of interior space while creating a visual link to the second-generation G-Class.
+Its roofline has less of a slope than the GLC’s, a styling cue which clears up a generous amount of interior space while creating a discreet visual link to the second-generation G-Class.
 Squint and you might also see influence from the now-defunct GLK, the GLC’s direct predecessor.
 It’s rugged in the right ways, but it’s not as brawny as the timeless G.

 The biggest technical difference between the GLC and the GLB is found by peeling off the sheet metal.
-While the GLC is closely related to the C-Class, the GLB is built on the same modular platform as the GLA, the A-Class Sedan, and the CLA, among other compact models in the Mercedes family.
-Power comes from a turbocharged, 2.0-liter, four-cylinder engine tuned to send 224 horsepower and 258 pound-feet of torque to the four wheels through an eight-speed, dual-clutch automatic transmission and Mercedes’ 4Matic all-wheel drive system is found on the list of options.
+While the GLC is closely related to the C-Class, the GLB is built on the same modular platform as the GLA, the A-Class Sedan, and the second-generation CLA, among other compact models in the Mercedes family.
+Power comes from a turbocharged, 2.0-liter, four-cylinder engine tuned to send 221 horsepower and 258 pound-feet of torque to the front wheels through an eight-speed, dual-clutch automatic transmission.
+Mercedes’ 4Matic all-wheel drive system is found on the list of options.

-The Mercedes-Benz GLB is not just a concept; behind the scenes, it’s already well on its way to becoming a production model.
-We expect to see it in the metal before the end of 2019, and it will arrive in showrooms in time for the 2020 model year.
-When it lands, it will start in the vicinity of $38,000; full pricing will be revealed closer to its on-sale date.
+The Mercedes-Benz GLB will go on sale before the end of 2019, and it will begin arriving in showrooms in time for the 2020 model year.
+When it lands, we expect it will start in the vicinity of $38,000; full pricing will be revealed closer to its on-sale date.
 It will compete in an increasingly crowded field of soft-roaders that also includes the Audi Q3, the BMW X1, and the Lexus NX.